getcove/cove-js-sdk/CONTRIBUTING.md

 ### Release Process

-Releases are automated when changes are merged from `develop` to `main`:
+Releases follow a two-stage automated process to prevent branch divergence:

+**Stage 1: Version PR (develop branch)**
+- When changesets are pushed to `develop`, GitHub Actions automatically creates a "Version PR"
+- This PR contains version bumps and CHANGELOG updates
+- Review and merge this PR back into `develop`

+**Stage 2: Publish (main branch)**
-1. Create a PR from `develop` to `main`
+- Create a PR from `develop` to `main` with all changes including versions
-2. Review all accumulated changes
-3. Merge the PR
-4. GitHub Actions will automatically:
+- When merged to `main`, GitHub Actions automatically:
-   - Version packages based on changesets
+  - Builds all packages
-   - Update CHANGELOGs
-   - Publish to npm
+  - Publishes to npm
-   - Create git tags
+  - Creates git tags

+This ensures `develop` and `main` stay in sync with no divergent commits.

 ### Commands